nathanhoad/godot_dialogue_manager/docs/Conditions_Mutations.md

 1. If you use the same state in all of your dialogue, you can set up global state shortcuts in [Settings](./Settings.md).
 2. Or, if you want different shortcuts per dialogue file, you can add a `using SomeGlobal` clause (for whatever autoload you're using) at the top of your dialogue file.

+## Special variables/mutations

+There are a couple of special built-in mutations you can use:

+- `do wait(float)` - wait for `float` seconds (this has no effect when used inline).
+- `do debug(...)` - print something to the Output window.

+There is also a special property `self` that you can use in dialogue to refer to the `DialogueResource` that is currently being run.